thegreatsunra/angular-propeller/README.md

 # angular-propeller

-Prototyping tool with AngularJS and Bootstrap 3.
+Prototyping environment with Angular, Bootstrap and ui-router

 ## Installation